-8. Glossary
+8 Glossary

-Resilience Management - the process of minimising the likelihood of, and impact from, operational and/or non-operational disruptions and minimising harm to people and the environment, damage to property, financial impacts and damage to reputation.
+Resilience Management - the process of minimising the likelihood of, and impact from, operational and/or non-operational harmful or disruptive events. whether malicious, accidental or natural, and minimising harm to people and the environment, damage to property, financial impacts and damage to reputation.
+Providing security for employees, contractors, customers, assets, including information and service delivery is an integral part of resilience management.

-Risk Management - understanding the threats to a business or elements of them, assessing the likelihood of these threats being realised and identifying mechanisms for reducing the threats, or their likelihood, to an acceptable level.
+Risk Management - understanding the threats to a business or elements of it, assessing the likelihood of these threats being realised and identifying mechanisms for reducing the threats, or their likelihood, to an acceptable level.